swcarpentry/sc16-tutorial-proposal/abstract.md

 "basic lab skills for research computing".
 We are also inspired by the success of the Data Carpentry project in specializing that model to better serve specific audiences in data science.
-Our hope is that HPC Carpentry becomes a fixture at Supercomputing conferences, serving not only as *the* entry-level workshop targeted at novices offered at Supercomputing, [NOTE: compare to the role of SWC/DC at PyCon/SciPy?] but also as a platform for discussion about the best practices, tools and concepts in HPC training.
+Our hope is that HPC Carpentry becomes a fixture at Supercomputing conferences and also as a platform for discussion about the best practices, tools and concepts in HPC training.